Skip to main content

 The memory of a computer system is where the CPU can access data and instructions.

-Types of Memory Computer Systems
+Types of Memory in Computer Systems

-Primary memory is volatile memory that is used to store data temporarily such as:
+Primary Memory is volatile memory that is used to store data temporarily such as:

 • Random Access Memory (RAM)